infopulse/pytest-common-test-report-json/README.md

 - https://github.com/testomatio/pytestomatio -> Source of inspiration for creating pytest plugins
 - https://github.com/infopulse/Playwright-course-python -> The report will be used in the demo project as +1 report option

+### Roadmap
+- Add screenshots handling
+- Add hooks for the report extension